simp/simp-doc/docs/changelogs/latest.rst

   for the :program:`snmpd` daemon in EL6.
 The daemon failed to start without this option.

-* Fixed a bug where the default for access security level was incorrectly set.
+* Fixed a bug where the default for client security level was incorrectly set.

   * The default access security level is now by the new parameter :code:`simp_snmpd::defvacmlevel` instead of